zb-coder/CV/README.md

 ## Who I am

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.

-Having graduated in July 2019 and having started my coding journey, I am ready for the world of work.
-I am Zainab, a northener, a nature lover who is into treking and hiking in the peak district who is also into tech.
-I am a hardworking individual who likes a good challenge.
-I’d like to see how far my capabilities can take me.
-I have enjoyed studying different coding languages on my own and now studying in Makers.
-I look forward to a career in tech.
+I am Zainab, a British born Somali northener,a nature lover who is into treking and hiking in the peak district and who gets excited about Tech.
+As a 2019 Manchester University graduate in Accounting, I decided to switch to tech and help to create bits of the future before the future left my sector unemployed.
+I am hardworking, like a good challenge and want to see how far my capabilities can take me.
+I have genuinely enjoyed studying different coding languages on my own but am happy to now grow through studying with Makers and alongside other Makers.
+In Tech there is a rush when you solve a difficult puzzle and it feels fulfilling to see how you've impoved a process or made something new possible through your work.

 ## Projects